 - Inflammatory bowel disease (ulcerative colitis).
 Research studies into the effects of fish oil for treating ulcerative colitis show conflicting results.

 - Other conditions.
 More evidence is needed to rate fish oil for these uses.

 FISH OIL Side Effects & Safety

-Fish oil is LIKELY SAFE for most people, including pregnant and breast-feeding women, when taken in low doses (3 grams or less per day).
+Fish oil is LIKELY SAFE for most people when taken by mouth in low doses (3 grams or less per day).
 There are some safety concerns when fish oil is taken in high doses.
 Taking more than 3 grams per day might keep blood from clotting and can increase the chance of bleeding.

 High doses of fish oil might also reduce the immune system's activity, reducing the body's ability to fight infection.
 This is a special concern for people taking medications to reduce their immune system's activity (organ transplant patients, for example) and the elderly.

 Only take high doses of fish oil while under medical supervision.

 Fish oil can cause side effects including belching, bad breath, heartburn, nausea, loose stools, rash, and nosebleeds.
 Taking fish oil supplements with meals or freezing them can often decrease these side effects.

 Fish oil is POSSIBLY SAFE when injected intravenously (by IV) in the short-term.
 Fish oil or omega-3 fatty acid solutions have been safely used for 1 to 4 weeks.

 Consuming large amounts of fish oil from some DIETARY sources is POSSIBLY UNSAFE.
 Some fish meats (especially shark, king mackerel, and farm-raised salmon) can be contaminated with mercury and other industrial and environmental chemicals.
 Fish oil supplements typically do not contain these contaminants.